gorj3/automation/Scripts/README.md

 # scripts
-Scripts in Bash, Python, PowerShell.
+Scripts in Bash, Python and PowerShell.
 Read internal comments for instructions.